Suspects Get Plea Deal in Home Invasion Killing of Pastor’s Pregnant Wife

 Suspects Evade Double Murder Charges By Pleading Guilty

-The Marion County Prosecutors Office announced this week, according to the Indianapolis Star, that one of the suspects, Diano Gordon, age 26, will plead guilty for robbery felonies resulting in serious bodily injury and two counts of burglary.
-Had he not entered a guilty plea, he would have been charged with two counts of murder along with charges of theft and of being a habitual offender.
+According to the Indianapolis Star, the Marion County Prosecutor’s Office announced that one suspect, Diano Gordon, age 26, would plead guilty to robbery felonies resulting in serious bodily injury and two counts of burglary.
+Had he not entered a guilty plea, he would have been charged with two counts of murder, along with charges of theft and being a habitual offender.

 Gordon is the second of the three suspects to face lesser charges after entering a guilty plea.
-This past October, Jalen Watson, 24, chose to take a plea deal.
+Months earlier, Jalen Watson, 24, took a plea deal.
 He admitted guilt to one count of robbery and two counts of burglary, according to court records reported in the media.
 Because of this, he also had two murder charges dismissed.

 Two Suspects Expected to Testify Against the Third

-As part of their plea deal in getting their double murder charges dropped in the home invasion killing and facing lesser charges, the two suspects are expected to cooperate in the case against the third suspect.
-That suspect, Larry Taylor Jr., 21, is the one suspected of shooting Amanda Blackburn.
-He is currently in custody and has pleaded not guilty.
+As part of their plea deal, the pair are expected to cooperate in the case against the third suspect.
+Larry Taylor Jr., 21, is suspected of shooting Amanda Blackburn.
+At the time of writing, he is in custody and has pleaded not guilty.
 A pretrial conference is scheduled for June.

-According to a probable cause affidavit obtained by People magazine, Taylor allegedly hit Amanda Blackburn in the mouth during the home invasion killing, knocking out one of her teeth.
+According to a probable cause affidavit obtained by People magazine, Taylor allegedly hit Amanda Blackburn in the mouth during the home invasion, knocking out one of her teeth.
 The affidavit also accuses Taylor of standing over Amanda Blackburn after he shot her “to watch her bleed.”

-Police have since reported that the three suspects are likely to have been participating in a week long violent crime spree in the area.
+Police have since reported that the three suspects likely took part in a week-long violent crime spree in the area.